jwo/docker-next-big-thing/content.md

- ## May 18 - May 22
+ ## May 25 - May 29
 ![](/images/logo_big.png)

 ----

 ##Weekly Announcements

-- Tuesday May 19 - Ruby Brigade Meetup  <!-- .element: class="fragment" data-fragment-index="1" -->
+- Monday May 25 - Memorial Day - Building will be Closed  <!-- .element: class="fragment" data-fragment-index="1" -->
-- Friday May 22 - Portfolio Talk for Rails Class  <!-- .element: class="fragment" data-fragment-index="2" -->
+- Thursday May 28 - Ember Meetup @ The Iron Yard  <!-- .element: class="fragment" data-fragment-index="2" -->
-- Friday May 22 - Front End - Have you started your Portfolios?  <!-- .element: class="fragment" data-fragment-index="3" -->
+- Friday May 29 - Portfolios!!  <!-- .element: class="fragment" data-fragment-index="3" -->

 ----